Comment on "Regular evaporating black holes with stable cores"

-where $\ell$ is the length scale associated to the regularization mechanism (e.g.~quantum gravity) of the central singularity in the model, which is generally assumed to be much smaller than the length scale of the horizon of the initial black hole.
-Mass inflation consists of the unbounded growth of $M_+$ close to the inner horizon.
-The details of the analysis are explained in Ref.~\cite{Carballo-Rubio:2021JHEP}; here we simply state the main results.

-First of all, we need to fix the behavior of $m_-(v_-)$, the mass associated to the left going flux on the outward side of the shell $\Sigma$ (see Fig.~\ref{fig:2}).
-A reasonable assumption --- on a timescale large compared to the initial ringdown following the formation or perturbation of the black hole, but still small compared to the timescale on which significant backreaction occurs --- is given by Price's law \cite{Price:1971PRD, Dafermos:2003}

-Here $\beta$ and $\gamma$ are positive constants, and $v\equiv v_-$.
-We will keep using this notation in the following.
+In a recent work~\cite{Bonanno:2022Hawking}, it is argued that the backreaction of Hawking evaporation is a relevant factor in the analysis of the stability properties of regular black holes.
+However, in this comment we show that this claim is based on an extrapolation of the mathematical model used beyond its regime of validity.

-Our results in~\cite{Carballo-Rubio:2018JHEP,Carballo-Rubio:2021JHEP} (see also~\cite{DiFilippo:2022Universe}) are summarized as follows: \begin{itemize} \item Regardless of the selected background geometry, there is an exponential mass inflation of the Misner--Sharp mass that continues until backreaction cannot be ignored and thus the linear approximation breaks down (in complete parallelism with the Ori model~\cite{Ori:1991PRL}). \item If one insists in using the (unphysical) linear approximation beyond this point, which only has a mathematical interest, the Misner--Sharp mass is always divergent but different background geometries can display different degrees of divergence (ranging from exponential to polynomial). \end{itemize} Again, only the results in the first bullet point are necessary to answer the authors of~\cite{Bonanno:2022Hawking, Bonanno:2022Chapter}.
-However, let us consider different examples for completeness.
+The model used in~\cite{Bonanno:2022Hawking} is an extension of the well-known Ori model~\cite{Ori:1991PRL,Levin:1996PRD}, used to study the instability of Reissner-Nordstr\"om black holes.
+This extension can be applied to study the behavior of different models of regular black hole.
+Once a specific regular black hole model is chosen, the following results follow~\cite{Carballo-Rubio:2021JHEP} (see also~\cite{DiFilippo:2022Universe} for a complementary discussion): \begin{itemize} \item Regardless of the model selected, there is an exponential mass inflation of the Misner--Sharp mass that continues until backreaction cannot be ignored, and thus the linear approximation breaks down (in complete parallelism with the Ori model~\cite{Ori:1991PRL}). \item If one insists in using the (unphysical) linear approximation beyond this point, then the Misner--Sharp mass is always divergent but different background geometries can display different degrees of divergence (ranging from exponential to polynomial). \end{itemize} While from a mathematical perspective it is always possible to push the linear model to its ultimate consequences, such an exercise has clearly no physical relevance.

+The authors of~\cite{Bonanno:2022Hawking} call this polynomial behavior, in the models in which it appears, ``late-time dynamics''.
+For instance, in page 2 of~\cite{Bonanno:2022Hawking}, the authors write: